 What deferment means

-A deferment is a temporary period when a federal student loan borrower is allowed to postpone required payments.
-Eligibility usually depends on a specific status or qualifying circumstance rather than a general request for breathing room.
+Deferment is a temporary period during which a federal student loan borrower may postpone required payments.
+Eligibility usually depends on a specific status or qualifying circumstance rather than on a general request for breathing room.
 Common examples include in-school deferment, economic hardship deferment, unemployment deferment, military service and post-active duty deferment, graduate fellowship deferment, rehabilitation training deferment, and cancer treatment deferment.

-The most important advantage of deferment is the interest treatment.
+The main advantage of deferment is the way interest is treated.
 On certain subsidized federal loans, interest does not accrue during eligible deferment periods.
-That can make deferment much less expensive than forbearance over time.
-On unsubsidized loans and PLUS loans, however, interest still accrues during deferment, so the benefit is weaker for those borrowers.
+That can make deferment far less expensive than forbearance over time.
+On unsubsidized loans and PLUS loans, however, interest still accrues during deferment, which reduces the benefit for those borrowers.

-This is why deferment is not automatically free.
-It can be very favorable for borrowers with subsidized balances, but borrowers with mostly unsubsidized or PLUS debt still need to watch accrued interest carefully.
-If unpaid interest is later added to the principal balance, the loan can become more expensive and monthly payments may rise when repayment resumes.
+Deferment is not automatically free.
+Borrowers with subsidized balances may receive meaningful protection, but borrowers whose debt is mostly unsubsidized or PLUS debt still need to watch accrued interest closely.
+If unpaid interest is later added to principal, the loan can become more expensive and monthly payments can rise once repayment resumes.

-Deferment also tends to be more rule-based.
-A borrower generally needs to fit within a defined eligibility category rather than simply stating that money is tight.
-That narrower structure is one reason deferment can be more protective than forbearance when it is available.
+Eligibility rules are also narrower.
+A borrower usually has to fit within a defined federal category rather than simply show financial strain.
+That structured approach is one reason deferment can be more protective than forbearance when it is available.

 What forbearance means

-A forbearance is also a temporary relief option, but it is usually broader and often easier to access than deferment.
+Forbearance is also a temporary relief option, but it is usually broader and often easier to access than deferment.
 It may allow payments to be paused, reduced, or postponed for a limited period.
-Some forms of forbearance are discretionary, which means the loan holder or servicer may grant them but is not required to do so.
-Others are mandatory when the borrower qualifies and provides the needed documentation.
+Some forms of forbearance are discretionary, meaning the loan holder or servicer may grant them but is not required to do so.
+Others are mandatory when the borrower qualifies and provides the necessary documentation.

-General forbearance is often used for short-term financial strain, a change in employment, medical expenses, or other temporary hardship.
-Mandatory forbearance may apply in situations such as certain medical or dental internships or residencies, qualifying National Guard duty, AmeriCorps service, certain Department of Defense repayment programs, teacher loan forgiveness service periods, or when federal student loan payments are high relative to monthly income.
+General forbearance is often used for short-term financial strain, a change in employment, medical expenses, or another temporary hardship.
+Mandatory forbearance may apply in situations such as certain medical or dental internships or residencies, qualifying National Guard duty, AmeriCorps service, certain Department of Defense repayment programs, teacher loan forgiveness service periods, or unusually high federal student loan payments relative to income.

-The main downside is cost.
-During forbearance, interest generally continues to accrue on all federal loan types.
-That includes subsidized, unsubsidized, and PLUS loans.
-If that interest is not paid as it accrues, it can later capitalize in some situations, increasing the balance and the amount of interest charged going forward.
+Cost is the main drawback.
+Interest generally continues to accrue on all federal loan types during forbearance, including subsidized, unsubsidized, and PLUS loans.
+If that interest is not paid as it accrues, it may later capitalize in some situations, increasing both the balance and the amount of interest charged afterward.

-That is why forbearance is often best viewed as a short bridge, not a payment strategy.
-It can help prevent delinquency during a temporary disruption, but it is usually not the best long-term answer for a borrower whose payment problem is likely to continue.
+Forbearance works best as a short bridge, not as a repayment strategy.
+It can help prevent delinquency during a temporary disruption, but it is usually a weaker long-term answer when the payment problem is expected to continue.

 Deferment vs. forbearance: the biggest difference is interest

 The clearest dividing line between these two options is interest accrual.
-That single issue often determines which relief path is more borrower-friendly.
+That single issue often determines which relief path is more favorable for the borrower.

 | Feature | Deferment | Forbearance |